talvanes/babel-ts-minimal/README.md

 - Babel with `@babel/preset-env` and `@babel/preset-typescript` for modern JavaScript and TypeScript syntax
 - Example [`Car`](src/car.ts) class using ES6 modules and TypeScript
 - Entry point: [`index.ts`](src/index.ts) demonstrates usage of the Car class
-- Development mode with hot-reloading via Nodemon and Babel Node
+- Development mode with hot-reloading via Nodemon and TS Node
 - Production-ready build process with transpiled output

 ## Getting Started